wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

-    (5) An Internet auction provider commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she, without reasonable excuse,---
+    (5) An Internet auction provider commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she, without reasonable excuse,---

     *   (a) fails to comply with the requirements of this section relating to his or her Internet auction providers record; or